test1477/vdewsvw/README.md

 2. Ensure you have the required Python libraries installed (`requests`, `PyGithub`, `pytz`).
 3. Run the script to generate an SBOM for the specified repository.

-This script should now correctly handle various version formats and include them in the `bom-ref` and `purl` fields as requested.
+This script should now correctly handle various version formats, including ranges, and format them appropriately in both the `bom-ref` and `version` fields as requested.